CarGurus Header

 • The Stinger is rear-wheel drive, which is a first for Kia in the UK and yet another sign of its keenness to make a proper performance car.
 There are four-wheel drive Stingers in other markets and Kia sells rear-wheel drive cars abroad.

-• On a budget: Early cars with four-cylinder diesel engines are the most affordable.
-The 2.2-litre CRDi develops 197bhp and is the most frugal model of the lot, while those fitted with the 245bhp 2.0-litre petrol T-GDi are slightly more expensive.
+• On a budget: Early cars with four-cylinder diesel engines are the most affordable, and they also happen to be the most frugal of the lot, making them not only the cheapest to buy, but also the cheapest to run.

 • The cheapest GT S: A pre-facelift model with a few miles on the clock is your best way into the most powerful version of the Stinger.
-It will still be more expensive than the smaller-engined models, but it’s certainly more desirable.
+It will still be more expensive than the smaller-engined models, but not by as much as you think – and it’s certainly more desirable.
+Don’t forget that with Kia’s good reputation for reliability, a high-mileage buy isn’t as much of a risk as it is with some rival models.

 Dan Prosser